 That was all for this series of blog post.
 Hope to c u soon again.

-- the branch of finding the principles, which starts with the series about the history of the way of working in our organisations.
+- the branch of finding the organisational principles, which starts with the series about the history of the way of working in our organisations.
+This branch should be prioritised first in order to understand the co-evolution between the way of working of the organisations and the market.

 *remember that on the whole only continually improvements can be done, due to the synchronisation needed between the parts when the respective part’s improvements are executed at the same time, for example takt time change.
 The parts can (and must) themselves be continuously improved, as long as they do not affect another part, where the latter is highly treacherous, especially in product development.